jffournel/website/content/publication/online-dealers/index.md

   - Jean-François Fournel
   - Alessandro Iaria
 author_notes: []
-publication: JOB MARKET PAPER
+publication:
 abstract: >-
   <div style="text-align: justify">

-  We investigate the welfare consequences of introducing an online distribution channel in the French car market, where most of the sales are currently through car dealers relying on price discrimination.
+  We investigate the welfare consequences of introducing an online distribution channel in the French car industry, where most sales take place in person through car dealers relying on third-degree price discrimination.
 We estimate a structural model of demand with unobserved third-degree price discrimination and transportation costs related to visiting car dealers.
-In a series of counterfactuals, we introduce an online distribution channel in which prices are uniform and consumers benefit from lower transportation costs.
-When both sales channels are simultaneously available, competition from the online channel reduces the extent of price discrimination in the in-person channel.
-Introducing the online distribution channel leads to higher profits, and an increase in aggregate consumer surplus.
-Despite aggregate surplus gains, the costs and benefits of the online channel are unevenly distributed among consumers, with the less internet-savvy consumers bearing more of the costs and obtaining fewer of the benefits.
+In counterfactuals, we introduce an online distribution channel in which prices are uniform and consumers benefit from lower transportation costs.
+When both distribution channels are available, firms charge low online prices to attract internet-savvy consumers online, while continuing to price discriminate the less internet-savvy consumers in person.
+The online channel is profitable for firms, and the more it reduces transportation costs, the more profitable it is.
+However, the costs and benefits of the online channel are unevenly distributed among consumers, with older, wealthier, and internet-savvy consumers obtaining most of the benefits.

   </div>
 draft: false